-verview of the community.
+verview of the Forest community.

-The business community is a shadow of what it was during the "hay days" of Forest.
-At one time there were eight local doctors and most store fronts were filled with various types of businesses.
-There were even those who brought their wares from other places for sale in Forest.
-There were upwards of eight different grocery/meat stores in town.
-Once a bank was operating there hasn't been a time when Forest didn't have a bank.
+After the first bank began operations there hasn't been a time when Forest didn't have a bank.
 The Baptist, Methodist, and Episcopalian churches had early starts in Forest and to this day have good memberships.
-There is no longer a local newspaper printed; Forest relies on the Kenton, Findlay, and Upper Sandusky papers for reading and distributing local news.
-The quarry is still operating though ownership has changed over the years.
-Trains no longer stop in Forest.
-There is no local movie theater.
-The Food Locker is now a photography studio and the hotels are gone.
+There is no longer a local newspaper printed as Forest relies on the Kenton, Findlay, and Upper Sandusky papers for local news.
+The quarry still operates though ownership has changed several times over the years.
+Trains no longer stop in Forest as in most other American cities.
+There is no movie theater.
+The Food Locker is now a photography studio, and the hotels are gone.
 There are no drug stores or barber shops, but ladies can use the facilities of two in-town beauticians.